-• Announced funding to date: To date, \$6.9 million has been allocated to Georgia for cleaning up Superfund and brownfield sites.
+• Announced funding to date: To date, approximately \$7.4 million has been allocated to cleaning up brownfield sites.

 For more information, click here to see a map of funding and announced projects in your community through the Bipartisan Infrastructure Law.